artasparks/gpub/notes.md

 - __Contextual Diagram Placement__: Right now, there is no logic around the way diagrams are placed within a page.
-However, being smarter about diagram placement means having higher diagram density and lower costs.
+However, being smarter about diagram placement means having higher diagram density and lower printing costs.

+    - Sort of Done.

 - __Smart Go Support__: SmartGo support would be awesome.
 It only targets iOS and OSX, but I the integration is much easier than a full PDF.